TayyabKM/Peronsal-Portfolio/README.md

-# Portfolio-Setup-and-Mobile-first

-# Portfolio (Mobile and Desktop)
+# Personal Portfolio

+# Hamburger Menu Functionality
->  All changes were successful as linters errors were all fixed.
-The introductory, "my recent works", "about me" and the contact form page has been finished for the mobile version and desktop version.
-Media queries were added in order to make the design responsive and animations were also added to certain buttons.
+>  A new Javascript linter file was added and all changes were successful as linters errors were fixed.
+The introductory, "my recent works", "about me" and the contact form page has been finished for the mobile version and desktop version for the personal portfolio.
+The current project uses Javascript to manipulate the hamburger menu icon and easily navigate through the site of the mobile version.
 # Built With
 - html
 - css
+- Javascript

 # Online Version (Link)
 https://tayyabkm.github.io/Peronsal-Portfolio/